pudjamansyurin/gen-core/README.md

 - [ ] Make routine to check SIMCOM internet package
 - [ ] SIM5300e SSL communication, maybe MbedTLS can be used.
 - [ ] RTOS: give timeout for any osWaitForever
-- [ ] Keyless: Move RNG to VCU side, not FOB.
+- [ ] Remote: Move RNG to VCU side, not FOB.
 It act as challenge code.

 ## Hardware Progress:
 - [x] Add SMD Fuse